 At EIA, we believe in open and honest communication and we are constantly striving to improve our communication channels.
-One of the most important goals of the EIA Board of Trustees is to ensure that communication at all levels is both streamlined and effective.
-If you have a question or concern, please do not hesitate to contact the Academy's administration.
+One of the most important goals of the EIA Board of Trustees is to ensure that

 6.1 Communication Protocol

 The recommended protocol is listed below.